maxiuth/visited_places/README.md

 # visited_places

-A new Flutter project.
+You can create a list of places that you have visited

-## Getting Started
+## Getting Started (default when creating a new Flutter Project)

 This project is a starting point for a Flutter application.